 The developer shall submit proposals for ownership and maintenance of common elements including open space, recreation facilities, meeting rooms, parking areas, driveways, private streets and similar facilities.
-The proposal shall be reviewed and approved by the Redevelopment Entity prior to or as a condition of preliminary site plan approval.
+The proposal shall be reviewed and approved by the Redevelopment Entity prior to or as a condition of preliminary site plan approval, or as otherwise set forth in a negotiated Redevelopment Agreement.